 Mandatory Arbitration for Disputes Between Unit Owners and Condominium Associations

-Aug 23, 2010 By Jeremy Tyler Condominium Associations
+Aug 23, 2010 By Merlin Law Group Condominium Associations

 What happens when condominium unit owners disagree with their condominium association?
 According to Fla.
 Stat. § 718.1255(4)(a), disputes between unit owners and associations must first be submitted to non-binding arbitration before a lawsuit may be filed.
 That does not mean that all issues between unit owners and associations must first go through arbitration.
 Only “disputes” require arbitration before a lawsuit may be filed.